by Christine Sine

 I also have a few books I love to revisit at this time to remind myself of why I need to take my call to care for creation seriously.

-It is impossible for me to list all the books that make good reading for Earth day from a faith perspective.
+It is impossible for me to list all the books that make good reading for Earth day or for our concern for creation from a faith perspective.
 Here are a few that I have read in the last couple of years that I recommend:

 Food and Faith A Theology Of Eating, by Norman Wirzba.
 This is my favorite go to resource about creation, food and eating.